This guide to the best beaches in Kefalonia will help you choose where to swim and enjoy the sun in the most beautiful places on the island.

 4. Kaminia / Mounda beach – Off the beaten track

-Mounda was one of our favourite beaches on the island.
+Mounda was a wonderful destination to drive out to, and one of our favourite beaches in Kefalonia.
 It's a lovely long beach with fine golden sand.
 There is a relaxed beach canteen and a few umbrellas and sunbeds.

 5. Lourdas beach – Lovely soft sand and easy access